Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Experiments

 To understand the predictive signals captured by our GNN model, we use GNNAnatomy to explain the topological traits and NetworkCV to identify contributing node attributes, as introduced in \secref{sec:explainMethods}.
 GNNAnatomy \cite{lu2024gnnanatomy}, found that there are no dominant topology underlying the information flows among healthcare providers and clinical notes that directly contribute to patient survival.
 In contrast, NetworkCV \cite{lu2024visual} highlighted several non-trivial node attributes that point to meaningful collaboration patterns.

-In lung cancer, we observed that some NetworkCV-identified contributing HCP attributes are subtle indicators of comorbidities—such as the involvement of cardiologists or other specialists.
+In lung cancer, we observed that some NetworkCV-identified contributing HCP attributes are subtle indicators of comorbidities---such as the involvement of cardiologists or other specialists.
 Additionally, some important Note attributes suggest that patients whose providers infrequently accessed clinical notes tended to have poorer outcomes.
 Importantly, the range of SHAP values for these node attributes are comparable, implying that the model is not overly reliant on one trait to make predictions, but rather incorporates a diverse set of behavioral signals.

 For breast and colorectal cancers, the most influential HCP attribute is the involvement of general practitioners (GPs).
 The presence of a GP in the care team was consistently associated with improved patient outcomes.
-Notably, the SHAP value for GP involvement exceeded those of the subtle comorbidity signals—such as involvement of emergency medicine or cardiology.
+Notably, the SHAP value for GP involvement exceeded those of the subtle comorbidity signals---such as involvement of emergency medicine or cardiology.
 This highlights a particularly strong impact of GP participation.
 Additionally, this pattern holds across multiple cancer types, further suggesting that GP involvement may reflect a more holistic, coordinated care process that benefits patient survival.
 These findings offer evidence reinforcing the clinical hypothesis that generalist physicians play a critical role in cancer care.

-As shown in \figref{fig:GPcomparison}, when comparing two breast cancer patients with different survival outcomes, we observe that the GP played a central role in coordinating across the main clusters of collaboration for the patient who survived.
-In contrast, the collaboration network without a GP was largely confined to a small group of HCPs, with limited reach to other potentially helpful providers.
-This limited connectivity may reflect a lack of treatment coordination stemming from the absence of GP involvement.
+As shown in \figref{fig:GPcomparison}, comparison of patients with different survival outcomes reveals that the GP plays a central coordinating role across major collaboration clusters for patients who survived.
+In networks with GP involvement, the main collaboration clusters connected by the GP are highlighted in bright blue, indicating cohesive and well-integrated subteams.
+In contrast, patients without GP involvement exhibit few meaningful clusters, with collaboration largely confined to a small subset of healthcare providers (HCPs).
+This limited network connectivity suggests reduced coordination of care and restricted engagement with potentially relevant providers, which may be associated with the absence of GP involvement.